Curriculum

 Physical Education

 Participation in physical activity provides opportunities for relaxation, enjoyment, recreation, fitness, social interaction and competition.
 The experience of physical activity in play, recreation, sport, fitness and outdoor environments, provides challenge, personal growth and enjoyment.
+One major highlight in our Physical Education Program is our Athletics Carnival held in Term 1 each year.
+Held at Llanberris oval, students participate in athletic events such as sprints, hurdles, lonh jump, shot put and there are sack and egg and spoon races for our students in the junior years.

-At St. Aloysius the children are taught Japanese as part of their weekly program.
+At St. Aloysius' the children are taught Japanese as part of their weekly program.
 This study includes language and cultural studies.

 The ability to use a language other than English and move between cultures is essential for full participation in the modern world.
 This is especially so given an increasingly global society and Australia’s cultural diversity.
-Children work in a dedicated Japanese classroom for their lessons each week.

 Stephanie Alexander Kitchen Garden Program